instructlab/taxonomy/CONTRIBUTING.md

 Before investing time into developing a contribution, it's best to [open an issue](https://github.com/instruct-lab/taxonomy/issues/new?assignees=&labels=&template=proposal.md&title=) first to discuss your proposal idea with the maintainers.

-You should also review what others have already proposed to avoid duplicating efforts.
+You should also review what others have already proposed, in open issues and pull requests, to avoid duplicating efforts.
 You might instead be able to join forces with them by providing input to what they have started.

 To contribute to this repo, you'll use the Fork and Pull model common in many open source repositories.
 For details on this process, check out [The GitHub Workflow
 Guide](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md)